 The Northern Red Sea of Egypt encompasses the dive sites around the Sinai Peninsula, as well as the multitude of wrecks and reefs that lie between Hurghada and Sinai.
 The Red Sea North & Wrecks liveaboard trips allow you to visit many of these excellent sites.
 Highlights include the Thistlegorm, the best known and most popular wreck in the Red Sea, Ras Mohammed National Park, and numerous fantastic wrecks.
 Trips tend to feature 4 dives a day.

 Other cruise options such as Red Sea North, Wrecks & Brothers will allow you to visit both the Red Sea North and also sites further south, including the world-famous Brother Islands as well as sites local to Hurghada.
 Note also that many of the boats from our 'Southern Red Sea' section also make liveaboard tripss of the North and Wrecks.

 For the ultimate adventure of a lifetime, you can combine your Red Sea diving safari with a tour to discover the historical sights of Egypt.
-Take an overland tour of Cairo to visit the pyramids of Giza, the Sphinx and the national museums, or a Nile River cruise through the Valley of the Kings: Egypt antiquity tours.
+Join an overland tour of Cairo to visit the pyramids of Giza, the Sphinx and the national museums, or board a Nile River cruise from Luxor through the Valley of the Kings: Egypt antiquity tours.